rreddy626/spring25/privacy/apr-9.md

 ![regularized_erm_loss](images/apr9/59_regularized_erm_loss.png)

 These algorithms require strong convexity to guarantee privacy requirements.
 Furthermore, the regularizer $N$ and loss function $l$ are required to be differentiable functions of the predictor $f$.
 As a result, certain classes of regularizers like L1 are not considered.

+The following sections provide an overview of the privacy-preserving algorithms introduced in this paper.
+If interested, these algorithms are mathematically proved in detail in the paper.

 ### Differentially Private ERM
 **Output Perturbation**: The output perturbation algorithm was derived from the sensitivity method in ε-differential privacy.
 Noise is added to the output of the standard ERM algorithm.
 Specifically, the noise is added after the regularized empirical loss is minimized.
 If the regularizer is differentiable and 1-strongly convex, and the loss function is also convex and differentiable with the first derivative of the loss function bounded by 1, then the output perturbation algorithm provides $ε_p$-differential privacy.